-In the final stage of review, a Special Multidisciplinary Assessment Committee (S-MAC) reviews MAC reports for proposals recommended for funding by the MACs.
+In the final stage of review, a Special Multidisciplinary Assessment Committee (S-MAC) reviews MAC reports for proposals recommended for funding by the MAC.
 The S-MAC makes sure there is consistency among the MACs.
-In instances where MAC recommendations exceed the available budget, the S-MAC recommends to the CFI Board of Directors the proposals that most effectively support the CFI's mandate, meet the objectives of the competition and represent the most effective portfolio of investments for Canada.
+In instances where MAC recommendations exceed the available budget, the S-MAC recommends to the CFI Board of Directors the proposals that best support the CFI's mandate, meet the objectives of the competition and represent the most beneficial portfolio of investments for Canada.